argonne-lcrc/user-guides/docs/running-jobs-at-lcrc/pbs-pro.md

 ### Quick Start

 If you are an LCRC user and are familiar with Slurm, you will find the PBS Pro commands very similar though the options to qsub are quite different.
-We have added a handy conversion “cheat sheet” here.
+We have added a handy conversion "cheat sheet" [here](https://docs.lcrc.anl.gov/allocation-management/sbank-allocation-accounting-system/#pbsslurm-conversion-chart).
 Here are the “Big Four” commands you will use with PBS Pro:

 1. `qsub`: request resources (generally compute nodes) to run your job and start your script/executable on the head node.
 Here is the minimal qsub allowed at the LCRC:
     * `qsub -A <project> -l select=<# of nodes>,walltime=HH:MM:SS <your job script>`